 Harm van den Berg (1970) is an artist who lives and works in Amsterdam, The Netherlands.
 He received his BA from the Gerrit Rietveld Academy in Amsterdam in 1996.
-As a sound artist he investigated for ten years the boundaries between image and language in different forms of representation like film, musical performances, installations and CD's.
-In recent years, his work gradually shifted from audio works to painting and video, from aural landscapes to visual landscapes.
 He has performed at different venues including museum The Paviljoens in Almere (NL), Zoo Gallery, Nantes (FR), Galeria Klovicevi, Zagreb (HR) and the Crossing Border Festival, Amsterdam (NL).
-His work has been exhibited at venues including Goethe Institute Amsterdam, Netherlands Media Art Institute, W139, Arti et Amicitiae, Amsterdam, De Voorkamer, Lier (B) and AC Institute, New York City (USA).
-He has received grants from the Netherlands Foundation for Visual Arts, Design and Architecture.
-Download full CV (pdf); Press (pdf)
+His work has been exhibited at venues including Kunstvereniging Diepenheim, Goethe Institute Amsterdam, Netherlands Media Art Institute, W139, Arti et Amicitiae, Amsterdam, De Voorkamer, Lier (B) and AC Institute, New York City (USA).
+He has received grants from the Mondrian Fund and Amsterdam Fund for the Arts.

-In his work Harm van den Berg questions the experience of space and location, and the friction between nature and culture.
+Harm van den Berg investigates the concepts of nature, landscape, space and scale in a multidisciplinary manner.
+In addition to painting and drawing, he constructs spaces and landscapes in sound.
+In his work he questions the experience of space and location, and the friction between nature and culture.
 He writes the following:

 Space and location

 For me art is connected with the experience of space and location.
-In my work I try to give the viewer a notion of a place.
-This can happen in the pictorial space of a painting or video work, but it can also relate to the place where the viewer actually is (mostly: the exhibition space).
+In my work I try to give the viewer a 'sense of place'.
+This can happen in the pictorial space of a painting or auditive space of an sound installation, but it can also relate to the place where the viewer actually is (mostly: the exhibition space).
 In a more abstract sense it is about a mental space.
 The experience of space is layered and often ambiguous.
 Bianca Stigter expressed this as follows:

 "The visual idiom of Cubism was left behind in the early twentieth century, but its ideas are still with us.
 You could describe Harm van den Berg’s Garden Party as a cubist painting.
 Time and space can hide away in a painting; they can multiply, divide, dissolve.
 Stay."
 (From a Painter's Perspective, p.
 80)